 Even if your infection is in the ethmoid sinuses, you may not feel pain in this area.
 Many people with sinusitis feel pain throughout the face, regardless of which sinus is infected.
 Also, the frontal and maxillary sinuses drain into the same area as the ethmoid sinuses.
 If your ethmoid sinuses become blocked, the other sinuses can back up as well.

 Usually, ethmoid sinusitis can be diagnosed based on your symptoms and an examination of your nasal passages.
 Your doctor will use a special light called an otoscope to look up your nose and in your ears for evidence of a sinus infection.
 The doctor may also take your temperature, listen to your lung sounds, and examine your throat.

-If your doctor notices thick nasal secretions, he or she may use a swab to take a sample.
+If your doctor notices thick nasal secretions, they might use a swab to take a sample.
 This sample will be sent to a lab to check for evidence of a bacterial infection.
 Your doctor may also order blood tests to check for evidence of infection.

 Sometimes, doctors will order imaging tests to check for sinusitis and to rule out other potential causes of your symptoms.
 X-rays of your sinuses can help identify any blockages.
-A computerized tomography (CT) scan, which provides much more detail than an X-ray, can also be used to check for blockages, masses or growths, and infection.
+A CT scan, which provides much more detail than an X-ray, can also be used to check for blockages, masses, growths, and infection and is most common.

-Your doctor may also use an endoscope (a small tube fitted with a camera) to check for blockages in your nasal passages.
+Your doctor may also use a small tube fitted with a camera called an endoscope to check for blockages in your nasal passages.

-Ethmoid sinusitis usually improves with these treatments.
-However, if these techniques are not successful, surgery is an option.
+Ethmoid sinusitis usually improves with the previously mentioned nonsurgical treatments.
+However, if these treatments are not successful, surgery is an option.
 Sinus surgery may involve removing damaged tissue, widening your nasal passages, and correcting anatomical abnormalities, such as nasal polyps or a deviated septum.